 Ex.
-1002 ¶ 55.
-According to Dr. Balthasar, Figure 6 shows an alignment of SEQ ID NO: 2 of the '880 patent with the heavy chain CDRs identified in Evans underlined, including the YFFGSSPNWYFDV sequence of CDR3.
-Id. ¶¶ 55, 143.
+1002 ¶ 53.
+According to Dr. Balthasar, Figure 6 shows an alignment of SEQ ID NO: 2 of the '504 patent with the heavy chain CDRs identified in Evans underlined, including the YFFGSSPNWYFDV sequence of CDR3.
+Id. ¶¶ 55, 136.

-Reproduced below is Figure 11 of Dr. Balthasar's declaration, relating to the relationship between the heavy chain CDR3 and Bowdish's TPO peptide.
+Figure 11 of Dr. Balthasar's declaration, relating to the relationship between the heavy chain CDR3 and Bowdish's TPO peptide, is reproduced below.